OlaYZen/pydownloader4downloads.khinsider/README.md

 # pydownloader4downloads.khinsider
-Download the album from downloads.khinsider using a multithreaded python script
+Download almost any album from downloads.khinsider using a multithreaded python script

 ## How to use the script